Federal Changes Resources

 Available Funding Sources

-- NEW: Regenerative Farmer Assistance Fund (RFAF): Healing Soils Foundation’s fund to provide relief to organic and regenerative farmers facing delays in public funding, with a focus on Midwestern states
+- Regenerative Farmer Assistance Fund (RFAF): Healing Soils Foundation’s fund to provide relief to organic and regenerative farmers facing delays in public funding, with a focus on Midwestern states

 - Regenerative Agriculture Foundation SHOT Fund: Helps farmers access public funds to implement durable, high-impact regenerative agriculture practices.
 2025 priority states include Michigan, Indiana, Illinois, Wisconsin, Virginia, and Tennessee.